-Discipline isn’t a matter of dominance and punishment.
-It’s about making the work environment safe and pleasant for everyone, both employees and management.
+Employee discipline isn’t a matter of dominance or punishment.
+It’s about making the work environment safe and pleasant for both employees and management.
 Discipline works best when there’s a foundation of trust between managers and employees.
-That starts with clear communication and continues through consistency, using the following best practices.
+That starts with clear communication and continues through consistency.

 1. Know what the law says about employee discipline.